- What We Do

 Food Security Situation

 Burkina Faso is classified as a least developed, low income, and food deficit country.
-The United Nations Development Program (UNDP) 2011 Human Development Index (HDI) ranks Burkina Faso 181 out of 187 countries.
-Over 43 percent of the population lives below the poverty line.
+The United Nations Development Program (UNDP) 2012 Human Development Index (HDI) ranks Burkina Faso 183 out of 187 countries and over 43 percent of the population lives below the poverty line.
 Food insecurity affects 50 percent of households, global acute malnutrition among children under five is above 10 percent and stunting among children under five is nearly 30 percent.